medical IDs for blood thinners

 What are blood thinners?

 Blood thinners are designed to prevent blood from clotting.
-These clots can cause serious medical issues such as heart attacks or strokes.
-By taking blood thinners daily, blood can flow easily in the arteries and veins.
+These clots can cause life-threatening medical issues such as deep vein thrombosis (DVT), pulmonary embolism (PE), heart attacks, or strokes.
+By taking blood thinners as prescribed, blood can flow easily in your arteries and veins.

-Anticoagulants are another popular blood thinning agent.
-These drugs are designed to slow down the body’s ability to create clots and can be used in an outpatient setting.
-Anticoagulant medications include Coumadin or warfarin.
+Anticoagulants are are a more common blood thinning agent.
+These drugs are designed to slow down the body’s ability to create clots by affecting the body’s blood clotting factor.
+Anticoagulant medications include Warfarin (brand name Coumadin), that’s been around for decades.
+Newer medications Eliquis, but Xarelto, Axi.
 These kinds of blood thinners are prescribed by a physician and can have side effects such as muscle weakness and bruising.

 Because these medications are used to thin the blood, falls or other accidents can cause excessive bleeding.
 If this occurs it is important to receive medical attention as soon as possible.
 Wearing a medical ID for blood thinners is a secure way to access care, assured that critical information will be relayed to health professionals when it’s needed most.